-Learn about the font packages we offer in the design tool intake process, best ways to pair fonts aesthetically, examples of such font pairings being put to use and the industry standards of font choice for web design.
-Read the "Font Selection - Important Rules" section to learn about the do's and don’ts of the typography world and how to use the font packages we offer in the best possible way.
+Learn about the fonts available for use from google, best ways to pair fonts aesthetically, examples of such font pairings being put to use and the industry standards of font choice for web design.
+Read the "Font Selection - Important Rules" section to learn about the do's and don’ts of the typography world and how to use the font options we offer in the best possible way.

 The best way to combine fonts or pair them together is to choose fonts that are similar but also contrast.
 The similarities shared between paired fonts can be that the characters have similar x-heights, character widths, or that the fonts are variants from the same family.
 Healthy contrasts for pairing can be in the font weight, case, and presence of serifs.